V-kr0pt/density_segmentation_gui/README.md

 # Density Segmentation GUI

-A professional-grade interactive web application for medical image segmentation, specifically designed for density-based segmentation of NIfTI (Neuroimaging Informatics Technology Initiative) files.
-This tool provides an intuitive graphical interface for drawing masks, adjusting thresholds, and processing medical imaging data.
+A interactive web application for medical image segmentation, specifically designed for density-based segmentation of NIfTI (Neuroimaging Informatics Technology Initiative) files.
+This tool provides an  graphical interface for drawing masks, adjusting thresholds, and processing medical imaging data.

 ## Features